ArieGoldkin/al-ui-components-creator/README.md

 ## 🎯 How It Works

-1. **Describe Your Form**: Use natural language to describe what kind of form you need
+1. **Describe Your Component**: Use natural language to describe what kind of component you need

    ```
-   "Create a contact form with name, email, and message fields"
+   "Create a responsive navbar with logo and menu items"
-   "Make a signup form with password validation"
+   "Make a data table with sorting and filtering"
+   "Build a confirmation modal dialog"
-   "Build a registration form with dropdown options"
+   "Design a contact form with validation"
    ```

 2. **AI Generation**: The AI processes your description and generates:

-   - Form schema with proper field types
-   - Validation rules using Zod
+   - Component-specific code using shadcn/ui and Radix UI
+   - Proper TypeScript interfaces and validation
-   - React component code with TypeScript
+   - React component code with modern patterns

-3. **Live Preview**: See your form rendered in real-time with:
+3. **Live Preview**: See your component rendered in real-time with:

-   - Interactive form fields
+   - Interactive component elements
-   - Validation feedback
    - Responsive design
-   - Modern styling
+   - Modern styling with Tailwind CSS
+   - Accessibility features

 4. **Copy & Use**: Get the generated React component code ready to use in your projects